ShreyasiPathak/multiinstance-learning-mammography/README.md

 ## Evaluation of trained models
 1. We have provided our pretrained models [here](https://www.dropbox.com/scl/fo/jgmh6f9t0po0d6rofi9mu/h?rlkey=znua1rnytc60uzz103a7yre9r&dl=0) for users who want to only evaluate our trained model on CBIS/VinDr, or if someone wants to use our pretrained model for training on other datasets.
-2. All the above steps in the above sections need to be followed, but before running
+2. For testing one of our pretrained models [here](https://www.dropbox.com/scl/fo/jgmh6f9t0po0d6rofi9mu/h?rlkey=znua1rnytc60uzz103a7yre9r&dl=0), run:
-  > python train_eval/train.py --config_file_path /home/modelid31_viewsinclusionall_femodelresnet34_learningtypeSIL/ --num_config_start 0 --num_config_end 1
+  > python train_eval/train.py --config_file_path MIL-breastcancer-pretrained-models/cbis/es-att-img --num_config_start 0 --num_config_end 1 --mode test
-  comment out lines 399 to 402 to only test the pretrained models.

 ## State-of-the-art (SOTA) reproducibility
 We have described in detail how we reproduced 4 SOTA models and have also added some extra details for training our model [here](Reproducing-SOTA-and-training-details-MIL-models).<br/>